No Tags Found!

 From India, Salem

-A domestic enquiry, once started, can take many months (from 10-20 sittings) depending on the nature of charge that is to be established, volume of documentary evidences that is to be relied upon, number of witnesses from both sides to depose and cross examined, general adjournments due to problems of both parties, any other circumstances etc.
+A domestic enquiry, once started, can take many months (from 10-20 sittings) depending on the nature of the charge that is to be established, volume of documentary evidence that is to be relied upon, the number of witnesses from both sides to depose and cross-examined, general adjournments due to problems of both parties, and any other circumstances, etc. It is practically not possible to predict the timeframe at this stage.

-For more info you can read my blog too at - www.labourlawhub.com
+For more info, you can read my blog too at - www.labourlawhub.com

 From India, Kolkata